Blog: Sir Winston's living legacy 75 years after VE Day

-"I believe my grandfather would have been immensely proud of what today's Churchill Fellows are achieving in his name, in the greatest challenge our nation has faced since the war." - Sir Jeremy Soames, Chairman
+"I believe my grandfather would have been immensely proud of what today's Churchill Fellows are achieving in his name, in the greatest challenge our nation has faced since the war." - Jeremy Soames, Chairman

 These Fellows are proven experts in their fields, working on the frontline and making an impact where it is most needed.
-I believe my grandfather would have been immensely proud of what today's Churchill Fellows are achieving in his name, in the greatest challenge our nation has faced since the war.
+I believe my grandfather would have been immensely proud of what today's Churchill Fellows are achieving in his name, during the greatest challenge our nation has faced since the war.

 To support them in these vital activities, last week we launched a new Covid-19 Action Fund.
 This will provide over £250,000 worth of grants for work to mitigate the effects of the pandemic across all parts of our society.
 And as the country moves towards recovery, we will capture the lessons learnt from the Fellows, to create a body of recommendations that can be used for future prevention and resilience at national and international levels.

 This is our contribution to the present national emergency - and to the future restoration of our society.
 For we remember too, from Sir Winston’s speech on that great day in 1945, his closing words: “I rejoice we can all take a night off today and another day tomorrow....
 After that we must begin the task of rebuilding our hearth and homes, doing our utmost to make this country a land in which all have a chance, in which all have a duty, and we must turn ourselves to fulfill our duty to our own countrymen.”